saranyaksheela/pfoa/README.md

 # pfoa
-Web application which illustrates monthly expenses of a user.
+Web application which illustrates monthly expens of a user.